huggingface/transformers/examples/research_projects/jax-projects/README.md

 We highly recommend each team to make use of the 🤗 hub during the event.
 To better understand how the repository and the hub in general functions, please take a look at the documentation and the videos [here](https://huggingface.co/docs/hub).

 Now let's explain in more detail how a project can be created on the hub.
-Having an officially defined project on [this](https://docs.google.com/spreadsheets/d/1GpHebL7qrwJOc9olTpIPgjf8vOS0jNb6zR_B8x_Jtik/edit?usp=sharing) Excel sheet you should be part of [the Flax Community organization on the hub](https://huggingface.co/flax-community).
+Having an officially defined project on [this](https://docs.google.com/spreadsheets/d/1GpHebL7qrwJOc9olTpIPgjf8vOS0jNb6zR_B8x_Jtik/edit?usp=sharing) Google Sheet you should be part of [the Flax Community organization on the hub](https://huggingface.co/flax-community).
 All repositories should be created under this organization so that write access can be shared and everybody can easily access other participants' work 🤗.
 Note that we are giving each team member access to all repositories created under [flax-community](https://huggingface.co/flax-community), but we encourage participants to only clone and edit repositories corresponding to one's teams.
 If you want to help other teams, please ask them before changing files in their repository!
 The integrated git version control keeps track of all changes, so in case a file was deleted by mistake, it is trivial to re-create it.